It’s Switching Season! Now’s the best time to switch, with no price rises until 2026.

-How to check your broadband usage
+How to check broadband usage

 Data traffic

-Every time you do something on the internet – whether it's downloading a file, browsing a website, streaming a TV show, or sending an email – you use data.
-Nowadays, you shouldn't have to worry about how much data you use for the majority of home broadband deals as the standard is for them to be 'unlimited'.
-However, some mobile broadband packages still come with data restrictions, so you'll need to keep tabs on what you've used to avoid extra costs.
+Nowadays, you shouldn't have to worry about how much data you use for the majority of home broadband deals, as they’re 'unlimited'.
+But some mobile broadband packages still come with data restrictions.
+You need to keep tabs on what you've used to avoid extra costs.

 Monitoring data usage: the key points